 MHOA-NJ Legislative and Policy News

-People who own manufactured homes deserve access reliable and affordable real-estate mortgage financing.
+People who own manufactured homes deserve access to reliable and affordable real-estate mortgage financing.
 In order to make that possible, we must have our homes treated like “real homes” in the law.
-Until that happens not only do manufactured homeowners pay more for the money they borrow to purchase their homes but they are not covered by many consumer protections that apply to standard mortgages.
+Until that happens, not only do manufactured homeowners pay more for the money they borrow to purchase their homes, but they are not covered by many consumer protections that apply to standard mortgages.

 In 2012, the National Conference of Commissioners on Uniform State Laws, also known as the Uniform Law Commission (ULC), passed the Uniform Manufactured Housing Act at ULC’s Annual Meeting in Nashville, TN.
 The ULC is a non-partisan, state-supported organization that works to create or identify well-conceived and well-drafted legislation for state governments.
-These uniform law reccomendations passed and MHOA-NJ now needs to educate NJ law and rule makers to get the laws in New Jersey to follow these national reccomendations.
+These uniform law recommendations passed, and MHOA-NJ now needs to educate NJ law and rule-makers to get the laws in New Jersey to follow these national recommendations.

-These reccomended laws would enable a purchaser of a manufactured home to more easily treat the home as real property for legal and financial purposes.
+These recommended laws would enable a purchaser of a manufactured home to more easily treat the home as real property for legal and financial purposes.

-If this model law is adopted in New Jersey it would require changes in sections of NJ’s MH titling and mortgage law.
-This provide access to standardized mortgages for MH (instead of chattel loans) and moves us closer to a point where Manufactured Home Owners are treated like any other home owner.
-This fall MHOA-NJ will be talking with New Jersey legislators to try and get these uniform titling laws implemented in New Jersey.
-If you are interested in knowing more about this effort please contact me at email@example.com or visit MHOA-NJ on facebook.
+If this model law is adopted in New Jersey, it would require changes in sections of NJ’s MH titling and mortgage law.
+This provides access to standardized mortgages for MH (instead of chattel loans) and moves us closer to a point where Manufactured Home Owners are treated like any other homeowner.
+This fall, MHOA-NJ will be talking with New Jersey legislators to try and get these uniform titling laws implemented in New Jersey.
+If you are interested in knowing more about this effort, please contact us at email@example.com or visit MHOA-NJ on Facebook.